ibm-cloud-docs/loadbalancer-service/basic-load-balancing.md

 As a good practice, it is recommended that you provision your back-end servers as `private-only`, unless they require direct public connectivity.
 This practice helps achieve better security, and it preserves your public IP address.
 The applications that are hosted on these back-end servers are still accessible over public networks by using the load balancer.
 {: note}

-You can allocate public IP addresses to the load balancer by using following ways:
+You can allocate public IP addresses to the load balancer by using the following ways:

 * **Allocate from IBM system pool:** The default method.
 This method allocates IP addresses from IBM system pool.